Agile Testing: Arresting Anti-Patterns to Foster Productivity

 Not Documenting Things

 In the industry, it is a common misconception that Agile means no documentation.
 It’s true that Agile emphasizes building working software over “comprehensive documentation”.
 Nevertheless, not documenting things, at all, is one of the biggest productivity traps.
 It is true that we do not need overly comprehensive documentation of the entire software.
-Nonetheless, documenting creates a local cache about yourself that ultimately helps you be more productive.
+Nonetheless, documenting creates a local cache about yourself that ultimately helps you be more productive, and these caches are easily retrievable from your workflow management platform for team use.

 If you have ever worked in a distributed team, you are familiar with the common practice of members asking for information via chat messages or emails.
 These formats are often short-lived and flow down the system instantly.
 People often have to repeat the same or similar information when someone else asks for it.
 Furthermore, this creates reliance on people for project information and degrades the rollout/transition experience when someone leaves the team.